How to Deal with Stress in Your Life

-6 Steps to Your Miracle Morning on Soundings Mindful Media Podcast
+6 Steps to Your Miracle Morning

 Do you start your day with a dose of news and then find it’s hard to get all that negativity out of your head?
 Or maybe you feel overwhelmed by a massive ‘to do’ list and can’t seem to complete all the tasks you have set up for yourself.
 I recently read a great book called The Miracle Morning: The 6 Habits That Will Transform Your Life Before 8 am and I have been implementing the practices that the author, Hal Elrod, has suggested.
 In this podcast, I will walk you through these practices and explain how you can use them to improve your life.